PR-research-data-tools/RP-Matlab-Code-Green/README.md

 ## Contents of the Replication Package
 ---
+###  `Energy-Pipeline`
+It provides the pipeline or environment (code and files) for the tool EnergiBridge to run and measure the energy consumption of Matlab scripts, used in our study.
+    - `README.md`: Describe the content of this folder.
+    - `Dockerfile.toolbox`:  Docker file to isolate the execution of Matlab scripts.
+    - `sampling/`: Clonned GitHub projects expected to be evaluted.
+    - `output/`: Output files from the tool from the experimentation will be stored here.
+    - `src/`: Original and Optimized version of the files that need to be measured.

 ###  `RQ1`
 The subfolders `Curation Scripts` and `Entry Point Scripts` have their own `README.md` file for futher explanation.
 The scripts of these subfolder create the dataset in `Dataset`: a list of our 100 sampled GitHub projects and a list of their entry points.